Esri/cityengine-sdk/examples/prt4cmd/README_linux_osx.md

 1. Open a bash shell and `cd` in to the above `install` directory
 1. Type `bin/prt4cmd -h` to see the list of options.
-1. Type `mkdir output` to create the default directory for the generated models (this can be configured with the `-o` option).
 1. Type the following to generate the "candler" building model in the wavefront obj format:
    ```
    bin/prt4cmd -l 3 -g <absolute path to>/cityengine-sdk/data/candler_footprint.obj -p <absolue path to>/cityengine-sdk/data/candler.rpk -a ruleFile:string=bin/candler.cgb -a startRule:string=Default\$Footprint -e com.esri.prt.codecs.OBJEncoder -z baseName:string=theCandler